 In confessing our sins, and the Name of the Lord Jesus Christ as the only one who could meet our desperate need of salvation, we put ourselves willingly, voluntarily, under the Lordship of Christ.
 We owned His authority over us.
 That is the secret.
-We are righteous in the sight of God because we believe that 'Christ died for our sins according to the scriptures, and that He was buried, and that He rose again the third day, according to the scriptures'.
-Nothing can affect that.
+We are righteous in the sight of God because we believe that "Christ died for our sins according to the scriptures, and that He was buried, and that He rose again the third day, according to the scriptures" (see 1 Corinthians 15:3-4) Nothing can affect that.
 We are saved, and saved for ever, because of the value to God of the work of Christ on the Cross of Calvary.
 But, if we are to live clean lives, well pleasing to God, and witnessing to unbelievers, it is only by continuing to submit to the Lordship of Christ in every aspect of our lives.
 Can it be done?
 What power have we to do so?

-9. We are justified in the power of the Holy Spirit.
+9. We are justified in the power of the Holy Spirit

+That brings us to number 9, we are justified in the power of the Holy Spirit.
 The only power by which anything can be done for God and in the Name of the Lord Jesus is the power of the Holy Spirit.